gecos-lab/FracAbility/README.md

 ![maintained - yes](https://img.shields.io/badge/maintained-yes-green)
 </div>

-**FracAbility** is a Python toolbox that can be used to analyze fracture networks in digitalized rock outcrops.
+**FracAbility** is a Python toolbox that can be used to analyse fracture networks in digitalized rock outcrops.
 This package provides tools to:

 1. Define the topology of fracture networks